gmcmacran/backtracking/README.md

-# Repo overview
+# Repo Overview
 In most recursion algorithms, the next recursive call is known. factorial(8) = 8 * factorial(7).
-In [backtracking](https://en.wikipedia.org/wiki/Backtracking), the ***correct*** next recursive call is not known.
+In [backtracking](https://en.wikipedia.org/wiki/Backtracking), the ***correct*** next recursive call is unknown.
 Each call is tentative.
 If the tentative call leads to a solution, great.
 If not, the call is undone (backtracked), the argument updated, and another tentative recursive call is done.